Process Monitoring in Industry and Manufacturing

 Look at multiple variables at a time.
 Compute a normalized N-Dimensional “bubble” or “sphere” and alert when the sphere becomes distorted even though all variables individually may be within their normal boundaries.

 The system computes models interrelating variables and alerts when the model suggests you will be going out of limits.
 For example, model product quality vs. materials and process conditions and estimate product quality in real time.
 If the model suggests that reject material is being made, before the lab tests come back, alert the operators and QC team and perhaps the product managers.

 The system computes models interrelating variables and physical sensors and alerts when the model’s estimates vs. the physical sensor suggest you will be going out of limits.
 For example, model emissions sensors readings vs. process operating conditions and estimate the sensor’s values in real-time.
 If the model diverges from the sensor, alert the operators, maintenance, and process engineers of an impending sensor failure.
-This is a great process monitor In Intellect, a solution is a combination of tasks and configurations that provide a unit of functionality that solves a customer challenge and creates value.
-More for emissions control conformance.
+This is a great process monitor solution for emissions control conformance.

 Challenges Associated with Monitoring Industrial Processes